JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/DataFrames.md

 Core.eval(Main, :(using StatsPlots))
 ```

-The [StatsPlots](https://github.com/JuliaPlots/StatsPlots.jl) package provides recipes for plotting histograms, boxplots, and many other statistic related plots.
-This package also provides `@df` macro, which allows simple plotting of tabular data.
-As a simple example, we can create a scatter plot of `SepalLength` and `SepalWidth` grouped based on the `Species`
+The [StatsPlots](https://github.com/JuliaPlots/StatsPlots.jl) package provides recipes for plotting histograms, boxplots, and many other plots related to statistics.
+This package also provides the `@df` macro, which allows simple plotting of tabular data.
+As a simple example, we create a scatter plot of `SepalLength` and `SepalWidth` grouped by `Species`.
+Keyword arguments can be used in the same way as before.

 ```@example dfplots
 using StatsPlots